Daily situation update

-At this time, there is no evidence that pets such as dogs or cats can be infected with the new coronavirus.
+At this time, there is no evidence that pets such as dogs or cats can infect others with the new coronavirus.

-According to the World Health Organization, the subsequent predominant route of transmission is human-to-human.
+According to the World Health Organization, the predominant route of transmission remains human-to-human.

 Because animals and humans can sometimes share diseases, people with COVID-19 should avoid close contact with their pets.
 Whenever possible, leave them with family and friends for the duration of the illness.